-Waste stream and Origin and composition Estimated amount Estimated frequency of generation Waste management method classification generation On site Off site Used hydraulic fluid, oils and grease-petroleum- related wastes Tracker drives, hydraulic equipment 1,000 gallons/year Intermittent Accumulate for <90 days Recycle Oily rags, oil absorbent, and oil filters- petroleum- related wastes Various One 55-gallon drum/month Intermittent Accumulate for <90 days Sent off site for recovery or disposed at Class I landfill Spent batteries Lead acid/lithium ion 1,000 Every 10 years Accumulate for <90 days Recycle requirements to minimize health and safety effects.
+Waste stream and classification Origin and composition Estimated amount Estimated frequency of generation Waste management method On site Off site Used hydraulic fluid, oils and grease-petroleum- related wastes Tracker drives, hydraulic equipment 1,000 gallons/year Intermittent Accumulate for <90 days Recycle

+Waste stream and classification Origin and composition Estimated amount Estimated frequency of generation Waste man method On site agement Off site Oily rags, oil absorbent, and oil filters- petroleum- related wastes Various One 55-gallon drum/month Intermittent Accumulate for <90 days Sent off site for recovery or disposed at Class I landfill Spent batteries Lead acid/lithium ion 1,000 Every 10 years Accumulate for <90 days Recycle

+Waste collection and disposal would be conducted in accordance with applicable regulatory requirements to minimize health and safety effects.
 To the extent possible, waste will be recycled.
 Materials that cannot be recycled would be disposed of at an approved facility to be determined by the designated contractor(s).
 No waste oil would be disposed of on the Project Site.